 Of course, you may not want to put your latest magazines on the web and make them accessible to Google – if you are trying to sell your magazines, you only want people to access them who have paid – this is very easy to ensure in HTML5.
 But you would like to attract people to your site – so how can you achieve this?

 There is another trick you could use.
 The term long-tail was popularised by Chris Anderson to refer to the fact that lots of small items together could add up to a substantial amount.
-Amazon makes a fortune from small numbers of sales of books which bookshops cannot risk selling.
+Amazon makes a fortune from small numbers of sales of books that bookshops cannot risk selling.
 But sell 5 copies of something a million times and that is a lot of books (and money!).

 If you have a magazine on kittens/cars/etc, you probably have a lot of back issues containing many articles which are still relevant, well-written and full of all the right keywords.
-So what effect do you think turning those into HTML5 pages for the website while still limiting access to the new material would have on the way google and other search engines see you?
+So what effect do you think turning those into HTML5 pages for the website while still limiting access to the new material would have on the way Google and other search engines see you?

 Why not try some sample copies with our free online PDF to HTML5 converter (which gives you the HTML5 version to put on your own website)?